 Existing methods can be categorized into three categories according to the main types of information features used: intensity statistical feature-based, structural feature-based, and electromagnetic scattering feature-based methods.

-\textbf{\textit{1) Intensity Statistical Feature-based Methods:}} This category of methods mainly extracts apparent statistical features and deep texture features from SAR intensity images.
-HOG-ShipCLSNet \cite{zhang2021hogShip} fused traditional HOG features with deep features extracted by convolutional networks, as shown in Fig. \ref{dl classification comparision} (a).
-This fusion enhanced the representation capability of ship targets.
-VSFA \cite{zhang2023vsfa} modeled the ASC and SIFT key points into graph structures, as shown in Fig. \ref{dl classification comparision} (b).
-It also utilized Graph Neural Network (GNN) to fuse local scattering and spatial structure information.
-SAR-JEPA \cite{li2024sarjepa} replaced pixel reconstruction with gradient prediction and effectively overcomed the interference of speckle noise on self-supervised learning.
+\textbf{\textit{1) Intensity Statistical Feature-based Methods:}} These methods mainly extract apparent statistical and deep texture features from SAR intensity images.
+HOG-ShipCLSNet \cite{zhang2021hogShip} fused traditional HOG features with deep features extracted by convolutional networks (Fig. \ref{dl classification comparision} (a)).
+VSFA \cite{zhang2023vsfa} modeled the ASC and SIFT key points into graph structures (Fig. \ref{dl classification comparision} (b)) to fuse local scattering and spatial structure information.
+SAR-JEPA \cite{li2024sarjepa} replaced pixel reconstruction with gradient prediction and effectively overcame the interference of speckle noise on self-supervised learning.
 MIGA-Net \cite{wang2024MIGANet} used multi-view intensity images to model azimuth information in SAR sequences and improved angular robustness.
-Moreover, MJT-Net \cite{lv2024MJTNet} utilized the multi-head attention mechanism of Transformer to alleviate the feature inconsistency caused by uncertain view intervals.
-This category of methods primarily focuses on feature enhancement and view modeling at the intensity image level.
-It demonstrates strong applicability for scenarios involving complex target structures and variable imaging angles, while exhibiting robust engineering adaptability.
+Moreover, MJT-Net \cite{lv2024MJTNet} leverages the multi-head attention to mitigate view-induced feature inconsistency.
+Focusing on intensity-level feature enhancement and view modeling, these methods demonstrate strong applicability to complex structures and variable imaging angles, with robust engineering adaptability.